taylanmayckon/taylanmayckon/README.md

 - Currently developing the F-Carranca Aerodesign team's Embedded Telemetry System
 - Founding member of the new robotics team at UNIVASF, Caatronics
-- Electrical Engineering Student at UNIVASF
+- Computer Engineering Student at UNIVASF
 - I have extensive knowledge with Microcontrolers and Raspberry Pi
 - Developed proficiency in Python, Matlab and C++ through projects with the F-Carranca team
 - I have great knowledge with SwiftUI development